Street Fighter (UDON comics): Volume One

+Volume Two

-Akuma decides to battle Sakura and tempt her to give in to the Satsui no Hado in hopes that it will lead to Ryu to do the same.
+Akuma battles Sakura to tempt her to give in to the Satsui no Hado in hopes that it will lead to Ryu to do the same.
 As the Society attempts to transport a frozen Ryu onto a barge, Guile, Alex, and Dan ambush Bison, Juri, and Urien.
-Sakura appears and nearly beats Bison to death before Ryu breaks free from his ice prison and tries to stop her.
+Sakura appears and nearly beats Bison to death before Ryu breaks free from the ice and tries to stop her.
 As Guile prepares to apprehend Bison, Juri attempts to murder the Shadaloo leader to avenge her parents.
 However, Bison is revealed to actually be the Society's shapeshifting humanoid weapon named Twelve and escapes.

 Ryu absorbs the Dark Hado from Sakura to free her from the Satsui no Hado's influence, giving Akuma the chance to force him to succumb to his dark side and transform into Evil Ryu.
-Akuma then fully embraces the Satsui no Hado and transforms into Oni to fight Ryu at his maximum potential.
+Akuma then transforms into Oni to fight Ryu at his maximum potential.
 With the two fighters displaying massive power, they attract the attention of the Society's leader, Gill, who proves powerful enough to defeat both Evil Ryu and Oni and revert them to their base forms.
 Alex attacks Gill to question him on Tom's whereabouts, but Gill easily knocks him out while telling him he has an important role to play in the future.

 Guile and Alex report the events to Officer Gibson, who tells them Shadaloo and the Society are working together and that their best leads are Shadaloo's remaining leaders, Balrog and Vega.
 Sakura thanks Ryu and Dan for saving her from the Dark Hado as they continue to press onwards with their individual journeys.

 In the epilogue, Cammy and her new team, Delta Blue, are assigned to rescue a key member from the British Prime Minister's cabinet from the Arctic Circle.
 While infiltrating the facility, Cammy is forced to fight Necro, a mutant created by the Society.
 After defeating him, Cammy and her team find out that the Society had cloned the cabinet minister as well as several influential and powerful political figures.
 Gill takes this opportunity to make the Society's intentions known to the world, and has a clone they made of the Secretary of State speak to the President.